MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-sheet-scan.md

 - highpri
 ms.custom: admindeeplinkSPO
 search.appverid: MET150
-description: Migrate Google spreadsheets with Migration Manager.
+description: Migrate Google Sheet spreadsheets with Migration Manager.
 ---
-# Scan Google Sheets with Migration Manager
+# Scan Google Sheet spreadsheets with Migration Manager

 >[!Note]
 >The "sheet scan" feature mentioned in this article is currently in **private preview** and not generally available.